-EDUC 750 - Supervised Practicum in TESOL: Pre-K-6 5 3 credits EDUC 751 - Supervised Practicum in TESOL: 7-12 3 credits Each practicum requires the completion of the equiv valent of 10 school days in a supervised school setting together with seminar meetings.
-The seminar meetings for each practicum will consist of bi-monthly meetings totaling fourteen hours.
+EDUC 750 - Supervised Practicum in TESOL: Pre-K-6 EDUC 751 - Supervised Practicum in TESOL: 7-12 3 credits

+These courses will use a seminar format that will meet bi-monthly for a total of fourteen hours.
 During the seminar, students will have multiple opportunities to connect theory and practice.
 Drawing on their teaching experiences, they will discuss the learning processes of English Language Learners as well as their own development as teachers of English Language Learners.